-Joe Biden Must Resign Before Being Sworn In For ‘Demonizing’ Trump Supporters, Author Says
+Joe Biden Must Resign Before Being Sworn In For 'Demonizing' Trump Supporters, Author Says

 People reported that Trump's recent executive order could see rioters facing up to 10 years in prison.
 In a statement on Thursday, Acting Attorney General Jeffrey Rosen claimed that the DOJ is working with the FBI, ATF, Metropolitan Police Department, and the public to identify rioters involved in Wednesday's event and charge federal crimes where applicable.

-While Adams has criticized Biden’s apparent different reaction to BLM protests and the recent riots, others have argued that there was a significant difference in law enforcement’s response to both groups.
+While Adams has criticized Biden's apparently different reaction to BLM protests and the recent riots, others have argued that there was a significant difference in law enforcement's response to both groups.
 As The Inquisitr reported, The Intercept journalist Natasha Lennard noted that D.C. police arrested 289 people in one night and 736 people in over a week over the summer amid the George Floyd protests.
 Notably, just 14 arrests were made for hours after the Capitol was infiltrated, and a total of 52 were arrested by the end of the night.

 The Intercept journalist Ryan Devereaux also noted that the attack on the historic American structure was openly planned for weeks and touted by the president.
-Regardless, law enforcement appeared underprepared for the protests.
+Regardless, law enforcement appeared underprepared for the protests, his report added.